-A theoretical model may be traceable back to first principles and will permit precise modeling of a specific situation at radio link level.
+A theoretical model may be traceable back to the fundamental principles of electromagnetic propagation and will permit precise modeling of a specific situation at radio link level.
 It is intended for detailed exploration of, for example, the influence of body structures on antenna patterns.
 It will require a detailed description of the propagation environment and is therefore probably not suitable for modeling of macro environments.

-An empirical model may be traceable to an agreed set of propagation measurements and is intended to provide a convenient basis for statistical modeling of networks.
+An empirical model may be traceable to an agreed set of propagation measurements and is intended to provide a convenient basis for statistical modeling of the channel.
 Compared to the theoretical model, the empirical model will use a greatly simplified description of the environment and, although statistically accurate at network level, will not be precise at link level.
-Appropriate efforts will be made to ensure that the two sets of models are consistent with each other.
+Appropriate efforts could be made to ensure that the two sets of models are consistent with each other.